espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-index.rst

 * :example_file:`ESP-BLE-MESH and Wi-Fi Coexistence <bluetooth/esp_ble_mesh/ble_mesh_wifi_coexist/tutorial/BLE_Mesh_WiFi_Coexist_Example_Walkthrough.md>` - an example that demonstrates the Wi-Fi and Bluetooth (BLE/BR/EDR) coexistence feature of {IDF_TARGET_NAME}.
 Simply put, users can use the Wi-Fi while operating Bluetooth, see :example:`example code <bluetooth/esp_ble_mesh/ble_mesh_wifi_coexist>`.

-* ESP-BLE-MESH Console - an example that implements BLE Mesh basic features.
-Within this example a node can be scanned and provisioned by Provisioner and reply to get/set message from Provisioner, see :example:`example node code <bluetooth/esp_ble_mesh/ble_mesh_console>`.

 .. _esp-ble-mesh-demo-videos: